-If you do not recall setting a PIN, you will need to visit the library to choose a PIN.
+If you do not recall setting a PIN, first try using the last 4 digits of your phone number.
+If that doesn’t work, you will need to visit the library to choose a PIN.
 PINs cannot be set over the phone.

 How do I reserve a museum pass?